 The Maxwell School will strive to make real changes to move the needle on diversity, equity, inclusion and accessibility.

-- To increase our efforts in our teaching and research to document, discuss, interpret and reckon with the long record of racial, ethnic, religious, and gendered injustice, violence, and inequality that has damaged the United States and other societies
+- To increase our efforts in our teaching and research to document, discuss, interpret and reckon with the long record of racial, ethnic, religious, and gendered injustice, violence and inequality that has damaged the United States and other societies over human history.

 - To push ourselves and our students to do more than merely understand systems of oppression, but also to use our knowledge of the social sciences to identify and find more creative and sustainable solutions to addressing injustices and systemic racism.